Texas wildfires fueled by gusty winds prompt evacuations

 A nursing home in Rising Star was evacuated and residents were taken to a community center, Eastland County Today reported.

-In the small town of Ranger — about 10 miles (16 kilometers) northeast of Eastland — a church and several downtown buildings burned Thursday, Dallas TV station WFAA reported.
+Roy Rodgers, a deacon at Second Baptist Church, said the third floor and roof collapsed and the rest of the building had extensive smoke and water damage.
+Rodgers said the church plans to hold its next Sunday service in a parking lot across the street, where the congregation will decide what to do.

+“It’s heartbreaking,” said Rodgers, a church member since 1969.
+“A lot of people are taking it pretty hard because a lot of people have ties to the church.”

 The fire, which was fueled by high winds, may have started from a barbecue pit, Ranger Fire Department Chief Darrell Fox said.

 “We had everything ready throughout the county,” Fox said.
 “But when we have the winds like there was … and the humidity down to nothing, this is what you’re going to get.”